argus-cs/equilibrium_challenge/README.md

     - php artisan serve --host localhost --port 8000
     - **localhost can be the server's IP address**

+-**Go to Staffs route:**
+  - go to localhost:8000/staffs/ to see the application

 ### 3. License

 - The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).